Malay language in the Philippines: History

 With progress of Spanish conquest in the 16th century, the use of Malay among the Philippine natives quickly deteriorated and diminished as it was replaced by Spanish.
 It became non-existent among the Christian Filipinos.
 Malay remained much confined to the Muslim population of Mindanao and the Sulu Archipelago, who actively resisted Spanish rule and attempts by missionaries to convert them to Christianity.

 During the late 19th century, with the deterioration of Spanish rule, a Pan-Malayan movement began in the Philippines, spearheaded by national hero José Rizal, who had a vision of "uniting the Malayan race" from the bondage of separation by colonial powers.
 He had actually tried learning the Malay language, having believed it to be an original of Tagalog.
+But Rizal's vision and movement did not move further when President Manuel L. Quezon chose Tagalog as the basis for the evolution and adoption of the national language of the Philippines on December 30, 1937.

 Politicians in the Philippines had actually contemplated on renaming the country to "Malaysia", before the actual federation was named so.
 Some maps had also referred to the area now comprising Philippines, Indonesia and East Malaysia as "Malaysia" as a whole.

 Malay is related to the native languages of the Philippines, both being Austronesian languages.
 Many words in the Tagalog and various Visayan languages are derived from Old Malay.

 Although the history of Malay influence in Philippine history is a subject of conversation, no attempts have been made to ever promote Malay or even Spanish.
-The number of Malay-speakers in the Philippines is unknown; as a result of the 300-year Spanish rule, most are very confined to the southern parts of Mindanao (specifically in the Zamboanga Peninsula, where Spanish creole is natively spoken) and the Sulu Archipelago in a region known as Bangsamoro.
+The number of Malay-speakers in the Philippines is unknown; as a result of the 300-year Spanish rule, most are very confined to the southern parts of Mindanao (specifically in the Zamboanga Peninsula, where Spanish creole is natively spoken) and the Sulu Archipelago in a region known as Bangsamoro; Spanish creole is also spoken by some Muslim and Christian residents in Sulu Archipelago.
 This region, derives from the Malay word bangsa and the Spanish moro, the Muslim peoples of the Philippines refer to themselves Moro which comes from a Spanish word meaning "Moor".
 The lingua franca of the native residents of Bangsamoro are Tagalog/Filipino and Cebuano.